chafey/dicomweb-dump/README.md

 ### Features

 * Dump bulkdata
-* Add option to do concurrent requests for faster downloads (also useful for stress testing server implementations)
 * Add option to just dump instance metadata/frames/bulk data
 * Enhance getAttachments() to return more info from the multi-part mime header
 * Add option to use qido-rs study series and series instances to get UIDs